Chai Jing: YouTube

 In July 2017, she moved to Barcelona, Spain with her husband and daughter.
 In August of the same year, she personally witnessed the terrorist attack on La Rambla and used the incident as an inspiration to investigate Islamic terrorism in Europe.
 She and director Ming Fan took several years to produce the six-episode documentary series Stranger: Talking to Jihadists (陌生人：对话圣战分子), with her husband Zhao Jia as photographer.
 It had been broadcast on her personal YouTube channel on 17 August 2023, with one episode per week.
-On August 13, the trailer posted on WeChat was quickly blocked.
+On 13 August, the trailer posted on WeChat was quickly blocked.
 Chai has since become an independent journalist, producing news programs on her YouTube channel.

 In 2025, her YouTube program re-interviewed Gao Binghan, a Kuomintang veteran of the Chinese Civil War who had received the 2012 Touching China Award following her CCTV interview with him amid the improved cross-strait relations.
-After the second interview, against the background of what Chai described as “under the cloud of war” in the Taiwan Strait, her CCTV-era memoir Seeing (2013), a bestseller which was translated into English in 2023, was banned in China, with remaining copies pulled from bookstores and its Douban page removed.
+After the second interview, against the background of what Chai described as "under the cloud of war" in the Taiwan Strait, her CCTV-era memoir Seeing (2013), a bestseller which was translated into English in 2023, was banned in China, with remaining copies pulled from bookstores and its Douban page and Baidu Encyclopedia entry removed.